giftpasay/giftpasay.github.io/_posts/2025-05-05-role-of-the-holy-spirit-in-the-believers-life.md

 > “Christ in you, the hope of glory.” — _Colossians 1:27_

 Let us not settle for a powerless Christianity.
-Let us be filled, led,
+Let us be filled, led, and transformed by **the Holy Spirit**, who is none other than **Jesus Christ living in us**.